Scool Year 2009 2010 Semester 1 Anxinban

 the wood outside the garden.
 Mr. McGregor hung up the little jacket and the shoes for a scare-crow to frighten the blackbirds.

 Peter never stopped running or looked behind him till he got home to the big fir-tree.
+He was

 so tired that he flopped down upon the nice soft sand on the floor of the rabbit-hole, and shut his eyes.